Fireworks may be thrilling for us, but for your dog, the loud bangs and whistle of fireworks can be stressful and confusing.

 A dog’s hearing is much superior to our own, and so those loud bangs are all the more distressing to them.
 Flashes of light and the smell of fireworks can also become a trigger for stress and feelings of anxiety.

-If you life in a built up area where you know there will be lots of firework displays, think about leaving your pet with a friend in a quieter location that is familiar to them.
+If you live in a built up area where you know there will be lots of firework displays, think about leaving your pet with a friend in a quieter location that is familiar to them.
 Removing your dog from the fireworks is the easiest way to prevent them becoming stressed, however it is not always practical.

 On Bonfire Night, ensure your dog has had lots of exercise during the day to help use up their energy reserves.
 Ensure all windows and doors are shut to muffle sounds and stop your pet from running away if they become frightened.
 Close curtains too, to block out any flashes of light.
 Put the television on to help drown out the firework sounds.
 Create a calm environment that may include a small den filled with familiar items, such as their dog bed or blanket.
 If you cannot stay with your dog leave an item of clothing with your scent for comfort.

 Keep calm and carry on

 Try to keep your home calm and controlled, your dog will look to you for cues on how it should be responding to these strange sounds.
 If you have children that are running and squealing with the excitement of the fireworks, then this may put your pet into a panic mode.